2GTM/workshare-backend/README.md

 # Workshare

 Workshare is a website that let people share their project idea.
-We built Workshare during the Hack your portfolio hackathon by MLH.
+We built Workshare during the **Hack Your Portfolio hackathon** by **MLH**.

 ![Home](./src/main/resources/readme/home_preview.png)